WilliamKesuma/WilliamKesuma/README.md

 🎓 Information Systems for Business student @ Universitas Ciputra | Apple Developer Academy 2025 Cohort

 💻 Developer and community builder crafting my version of the digital world one project at a time.
-🌍 From apps to games, all projects are built from the ground up — ideation → design → solving real-world problems.
+🌍 From apps to games, all projects are built from the ground up — ideation → design → Execution.
-☕ Outside of coding, I organize events, Talk alot🎉, and brew tea while dreaming up my next big idea.
+☕ Outside of coding, I Project Manage, organize events, Talk alot🎉, and brew tea while dreaming up my next big idea.

 ---